liudan111/EvoMIL/README.md

 2. Pre-trained transformer model ESM-1b (https://github.com/facebookresearch/esm) to calculate embeddings of each protein of viruses.

-3. Train binary and multi-class classification models by attention-based MIL
+3. Train binary and multi-class classification models by attention-based MIL.

 ### Data